 Seven to 10 weeks after the first sores you may get new symptoms; fever and swollen lymphatic glands are common symptoms.
 However, there are not always symptoms, or they are so mild that they go unnoticed.
 These first two phases are called early-stage syphilis, and during this time there is a high risk of passing the infection on to others during sexual contact.

 If syphilis goes untreated it gradually enters a phase called late-stage syphilis, and this is when the infection can cause damage to the heart and brain, or practically any internal organ.
 Treatment prevents further damage, but any damage that’s already been done is permanent.

 How is syphilis passed on?

-Syphilis is transmitted through skin contact and through anal, vaginal and oral sex.
-The infection can also be passed from mother to fetus during pregnancy.
+Syphilis is transmitted through skin contact and through anal, vaginal, and oral sex.
+The infection can also be passed from mother to foetus during pregnancy.
 Syphilis can also be transmitted via blood.
 Since the infection is easily transmitted and it is hard to know if you have it, it’s important to get tested regularly and to protect yourself during sexual contact by using a condom.
 It can take anything from three weeks to three months before syphilis is detectable in a test.
 A syphilis test is a blood test and is always free of charge.